Katamaze/WHMCS-Electronic-Invoicing-Web-Service/README.md

 Instead of leaving non-Italian and non-Slovenian customers alone dealing with electronic invoicing, we came up with the idea of including a web service in Billing Extension that provides all data you might need to integrate WHMCS with e-invoicing of any country.

-We underline that even if you don't need to comply to e-invoicing regulations, you can use the web service also for different purposes.
+We underline that web service can be used also for different purposes.
 For example you could use it to integrate WHMCS with any accounting software or intranet.
-Below you can see an example of data
+Below you can see how the web service responds to incoming requests in JSON.
+There's everything:

+* Client details
+  * Firstname, lastname, email...
+  * Client custom fields
+  * Region, intra/extra EU, federation, monetary union, VIES, MOSS
+* Invoice details
+  * Document type (proforma, invoice or credit note)
+  * Invoice items

 ```
 {